apintok/pokedex/README.md

 ## Errors / Problems :no_entry:

 After installing axios I was prompt with an error in the browser stating that _regenerationRuntime is not defined_.
 I had to install the npm module regeneration-runtime as a dependency in order to fix the problem.
+PokeAPI Gen VI Pokemon don't have back images available, so I am working on how to prevent the user from changing the image to those Pokemon.